Japanese yoga teachers near you

-How can Japanese yoga nourish your soul?
+How can Japanese yoga nourish you?

 Japanese yoga is a distinct style of yoga that is entrenched in the flow of nature.
 Classes change with the seasons to match both the internal and external needs of body and environment.
 Alternate names for this style of yoga are Ryoho Yoga, Ki yoga, Shinshin-Toitsu-Do, Oki-do or seasonal yoga